Leaky Gut Syndrome: A Gateway to Developing New Adult Food Allergies?

 Why Are Adult Food Allergies on the Rise?

 Adult-onset food allergies are becoming increasingly common across the UK.
+Research published in journals such as The Lancet and The Journal of Allergy and Clinical Immunology suggests that the prevalence of food allergies in adults has risen significantly over recent decades.
 Several factors may contribute to this trend:

-- Increased intestinal permeability — A compromised gut lining may sometimes allow food proteins to interact with the immune system in new ways
+- Increased intestinal permeability — As discussed, a compromised gut lining may sometimes allow food proteins to interact with the immune system in new ways.

 How Might Leaky Gut Syndrome Relate to New Food Allergies?

 The proposed mechanism connecting leaky gut syndrome and adult food allergies centres on immune activation.
 When the intestinal barrier may be compromised, larger food protein molecules can sometimes pass into the bloodstream.
-The immune system may then mount an immune response — potentially producing immunoglobulin E (IgE) antibodies against specific food proteins.
+The immune system, which does not typically encounter these molecules in the blood, may then mount an immune response — potentially producing immunoglobulin E (IgE) antibodies or other immune mediators against specific food proteins.

 This process can sometimes lead to: